 Becoming a pediatric dentist was the only logical next step in the course of my career.
 I have always loved children, and children have always loved me.
 My natural knack for handling them, for soothing tempers and making them smile, has been invaluable throughout my career.
 I think it has to do with my name: “Ebtissam,” which is Arabic for “smile,” and I have many decorations and toys all over my clinic marked with smiling faces for that reason.
 It’s like my mark.

-My interest lies mostly in treating children with special needs as many other dentists avoid seeing them for various reasons.
+My interest lies in treating children with special needs as many other dentists avoid seeing them.
+Treating children with autism, for example, is difficult as communication is key to gain their trust.

 It could be due to their lack of knowledge or the patience to deal with them.
 Treating children with autism, for example, is difficult as communication is key to gain their trust.
 They don’t express themselves the way other children do, and their behavior is different as well.